Bio

 During this first phase of his design career Paul became dissatisfied with the quality of the user interfaces that were being delivered on AV systems.
 He wondered why users made so many mistakes and why AV systems were so difficult to use.
 Searching for the answer inspired Paul to learn more about the emerging user-centered design movement.
 During the 1990s and early 2000s the product development and software industries were asking the same questions and several people began writing more extensively about the topic.
 Some answers to his questions emerged from the seminal works by Donald Norman, Alan Cooper, Steve Krug and Jef Raskin.
 As a dance music composer, Paul also understood the role of creativity, divergent and convergent thinking in problem solving and how collaboration and multidisciplinary practice might be to key to solving the user interface problems he had encountered.
 As he learned more he began advocating for more attention to user interface design in the AV community through teaching courses on User Interface Design at Infocomm and writing a column on design and the future in the Systems Contractor News journal.

-Chavez is active in the Los Angeles creative community as a composer, instrumentalist and sound designer, often leveraging his technical background to create immersive sound designs and scores.
+Chávez is active in the Los Angeles creative community as a composer, instrumentalist and sound designer, often leveraging his technical background to create immersive sound designs and scores.
 Paul’s music explores a variety of sonic terrains, using simple but eloquent solo guitar, angular and structurally complex works for percussion, found objects and computer electronics, and electronic soundscapes that draw on the spoken word, environmental sounds and recordings of vernacular music.
-Through this creative work Chavez utilizes tools and spaces that link to his work as a product, software and audiovisual environment designer.
-His music and sound designs reflect how his creative backgrounds in both design and music are interconnected .
+His music is a form of Rasquachismo, a Chicano aesthetic present in the working class Chicano art and Mexican art movements which "make the most from the least" using elements of "hybridization, juxtaposition, and integration" as a means of empowerment and resistance.